rackerlabs/technical-blog/CONTRIBUTING.md

   git merge upstream/master
   ```

 1. Create a file inside `_posts/` with the following naming convention `YYYY-MM-DD-title-of-your-post.md` where `YYYY-MM-DD` is the date you want you entry to be published.
+The published URL for your post becomes `https://developer.rackspace.com/blog/title-of-your-post/` when published, whereas the file itself is named `YYYY-MM-DD-title-of-your-post.md`.

 1. Add Jekyll front matter (i.e. metadata) to the top of the file you created in the previous step, for example: